contact@consultdmw.com

 How to Use Excel to Extract Date from String Muddling Text and Dates

-Last updated on 2020-05-26 by David Wallis.
+Last updated on 2024-05-02.

 Identifying a Problem

-In many of the spreadsheets I’ve been asked by clients to upgrade, users have been obliged to use a single cell to hold all sorts of information that should have been distributed across a number of cells in the row.
+In many of the spreadsheets I've been asked to upgrade, users have been obliged to use a single cell to hold all sorts of information that should have been distributed across a number of cells in the row.

 In correcting matters — adding additional columns — there's the challenge of splitting the original input into the new cells.